 Chewy, nutty and oaty, sandwiched together with a peanut butter ganache, these incredibly simple biscuits are certain to be devoured quickly.

-With just 5 ingredients for the biscuits (they are great unfilled!) and a mixture that is made up in seconds, this recipe is both quick and simple.
+With just 5 ingredients for the biscuits themselves (the filling is optional!) and a mixture that is made up in seconds, this recipe is both quick and simple.

 Think hobnobs with a peanutty vibe and a creamy chocolate filling

 The filling – rich, chocolatey and creamy, with a gently peanut butter flavour (too much and everything gets a bit claggy in the mouth!) – is entirely optional: the biscuits by themselves are wonderful, but I like the touch of indulgence the ganache brings.